yushkevich-web/openxTask/README.md

-## JavaScript Programm for OpenX that:
+## JavaScript Program for OpenX that:

 - Retrieves user, product and shopping cart data
 - Creates a data structure containing all available product categories and the total value of products of a given category